Artistic Cycle Mapping solutions to cover the main towns in Wiltshire County Council

 Vector data was edited within the GIS environment and restyled on output to the Wiltshire specification.
 Any final edits could then be made in the graphic environment, such as neater placement of text labels and the adjustment of clashing text.

-Wiltshire provided the cycle routes as Arc Shapefiles, which were outputted to Illustrator format and added into the map, then tidied to exactly match the road layout.
+Wiltshire County Council provided the cycle routes as Arc Shapefiles, which were outputted to Adobe Illustrator formats and added into the map, then tidied to exactly match the road layout.
 The locations of local schools, cycle parking, libraries and local tourist sites were supplied and added onto the cycle maps as symbols, referenced in a key to make interpretation simple.

 Radials from the town centre show approximate travel times and distances to encourage people to cycle to work.
 The mapping is at an appropriate scale to show sufficient detail over the required area.
 An inset map of each town centre adds useful information in more congested areas to enable safe navigation.
 Wiltshire provided general textual information to go in each cycle map, as well as specific information for each guide, such as a distance and calorie table to encourage people to cycle to work.